 - 1/2 cup rainbow sprinkles

-- 4. Scoop out tablespoon-size chunks of cookie dough and, using your hands, form them into balls.
+- Scoop out tablespoon-size chunks of cookie dough and, using your hands, form them into balls.
 Place the balls 1 1/2 inches (4 cm) apart on the prepared baking sheets.
 Bake in the preheated oven for 9 to 11 minutes, or until golden brown around the bottom edges with no uncooked dough in the centers.
 Remove from the oven and cool on the sheets for about 5 minutes.
-Then transfer the cookies to a wire rack to finish cooling.
+Then slide the cookies onto a wire rack to finish cooling.